open-telemetry/oteps/text/0156-columnar-encoding.md

 intricate load-balancing routing rules, tailored to the specific nature of the OTLP entities - namely Metrics, Logs, and Traces.

-After establishing the underlying transport the client starts sending telemetry data using the `ArrowStream` request.
+After establishing the underlying transport the client starts sending telemetry data using the `ArrowStream` service.
 The client continuously sends `BatchArrowRecords`'s messages over the opened stream to the server and expects to receive continuously `BatchStatus`'s messages from the server as illustrated by the following sequence diagram: